 - Stretching should only be done if the foot is free from pain.
 It is important to stretch the muscles especially if they are particularly tight as this will be extra strain on the point of injury.

-- Image 2 shows the soleus muscle being assessed.
-By bending the knee the gastrocnemius muscle is shortened leaving the soleus muscle stretched.
+- By bending the knee the gastrocnemius muscle is shortened leaving the soleus muscle stretched.
 Again, this should comfortably go to 90 degrees.

 - This type of stretching will be the safest to use in the early stages of rehabilitation (image 3).
 It involves pulling the foot and toes up gently to stretch the muscles at the back of the leg.